supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

     | summarize dcount(IpAddress)
     ```

-1. (**READ ONLY**) The following statement is a rule to detect Invalid password failures across multiple applications for the same account.
+1. The following statement is a rule to detect Invalid password failures across multiple applications for the same account.
 In the Query Window enter the following statement and select **Run**:

     ```KQL
     let timeframe = 30d;